 Finally, had the organisation gone ahead, and invested the million dollars plus to purchase the proposed digitized ideation platform, the key cultural challenges, especially in the Align and Imagine Mindset results, would have prohibited its effective application and implementation.

-Developing a culture that supports digitization, transformation, and innovation
+Developing a culture that supports digital innovation and business transformation

-This reinforces the need for organisations to focus on developing a culture that supports digitization, by strategically and systemically aligning people and technology, within the culture through;
+This reinforces the need for organisations to focus on developing a culture that supports digital innovation, by strategically and systemically aligning people and technology, within the culture through to leverage their talent:

 - Giving people the trust, permission and psychological safety to develop, experiment with, and cultivate creative ideas, combined with an external focus on competing by increasing value through improving the customer experience – Imagine Mindset